Project: The Real Adam Smith

-The Real Adam Smith is the latest pair of documentary hours developed, written, and produced by Trillium’s Roger Brown.
+The Real Adam Smith is the latest pair of documentary hours developed, written, and produced by Trillium for Free to Choose Media

-Condensing Smith’s voluminous, complex thinking was the most difficult writing challenge Roger ever had.
-He spent months researching, reading, developing a short list of subject matter experts and advisors, and working out a concise description of his life and ideas.
+Condensing Smith’s voluminous, complex thinking was the most difficult writing challenge.
+Months were researching, reading, developing a short list of subject matter experts and advisors, and working out a concise description of his life and ideas.
 He also interviewed all SMEs for their on-camera interviews.
 As a result, one person’s content segues tightly with another’s throughout the two hours.

 Both programs were shot, directed, and edited by Jim Taylor and are hosted by author and economist, Johan Norberg.

 We learn his thinking on empathy and how we distinguish right from wrong.
 French wine, Scottish whiskey, and freshly-baked scones all illustrate Smith’s economic principles.
 True wealth is defined.
 We discover Smith’s thoughts on the government’s role in markets, his distaste for monopolies/crony capitalism in the form of the East India Company, and his thoughts on the American colonies.

 Norberg travels through Europe to locales where Smith was born, educated, and spent his life teaching, writing and advocating his revolutionary ideas on markets and human morality.

 Hour Two: Ideas That Changed the World

 Hour two is all about how Smith’s ideas have led to the first truly widespread human prosperity and large middle classes in history, and still power our economies today.

 But can an ethical and honest business still prosper in today’s ruthless world?
 Will insiders and the rich continue to get richer while the rest of us get poorer?
 Is the free market no longer free?
 Are morality and empathy no longer relevant?